 Aspen is also small enough, she says, that “you can get to know people rather easily through regular run ins on the street and on the slopes, yet there’s an international scope with people visiting from all over the world all the time, bringing fresh ideas and perspectives.”

-Originally from Ohio and the second youngest of six children, Selby moved to the mountains and enrolled at the University of Colorado Boulder.
+Originally from Ohio and the second oldest of six children, Selby moved to the mountains and enrolled at the University of Colorado Boulder.
 She was, and remains to this day, the only one of her siblings who left the eastern U.S.

 “I’m definitely not the conventional one,” says Selby.
 “I was always drawn out west.”